kokkos/stdBLAS/lewg-presentation.md

 * Covered by `basic_mdspan` and its `layouts` e.g. `layout_stride`
   * we also propose more specific linear algebra layouts.
+* This covers use cases such as building blocks for tensor algebra, where both dimensions of a matrix need to have a stride
+  * The BLAS standard doesn't support that

 ## Content of the proposal